jeremychone/rust-ss3/README.md

 # Upload full folder but only the *.mp4 and *.jpg
 ss3 cp ./ s3://my-bucket/my-folder/ -i "*.mp4" -i "*.jpg" -r

-# Download single file to a local directory (parent dirs will be )
+# Download a single file to a local directory (parent dirs will be )
 ss3 cp s3://my-bucket/image-01.jpg ./.downloads/

 # Download a full folder (for now make sure to add end '/' in the s3 URL to distinguish from object)